 The geological characteristics of Capitol Reef National Park are no doubt just as intrigueing as they are beautiful.
-These incredible rock formations of all shapes and sizes were formed over millions of years as a result of water, erosion, weather, and other natural activities of the earth.
-My visit here, though very short, was amazing and eye opening.
-I put together this photo journal of our visit from 2018 of things to see in Capitol Reef National Park.
-I hope you enjoy these brilliant landscapes of pure beauty!
+These incredible rock formations of all shapes and sizes forming over millions of years as a result of water, erosion, weather, and other natural activities of the earth.
+My visit here, though very short, offers amazing history and eye opening landscapes.
+This is why I put together this photo journal.
+Take the journey and explore this place of the many things to see in Capitol Reef National Park.

 Capitol Reef National Park can be described by its vibrant palette of red hues that are on display everywhere across the landscape in this part of Utah.
-This park consists of folded geological shapes, lifted rugged earth that was created millions of years ago.
+The south central located park in Utah consists of folded geological shapes, lifted rugged earth.
+Its formation was created millions of years ago.
 There are an abundance of amazing things to see in Capitol Reef!

-A business trip to Utah is our main reason we were here.
-We made a last minute decision to take a road trip to visit another national park while here in Utah.
-And wow; it was the best decision we made!
+The state of Utah is one of most visually beautiful states in the U.S. The reason for our particular trip this time is because of a business meeting.
+Because it is our first time here in this part of Utah, we chose to road trip south to see another national park!
 The drive from Salt Lake City is over 400 miles round trip.
 As a result of being so far, it did make for a bit of a stressful experience.
 Unfortunately, our time to explore the park is very limited because we had a flight scheduled to return home from Salt Lake City later on this day.

-This national park did not disappoint with its towering cliffs, massive domes, arches and bridges; this bedrock of beauty is spectacular!
+This national park did not disappoint!
+Because of its towering cliffs, massive domes, arches and bridges; this bedrock of beauty is spectacular!
 Our park experience primarily consisted of the nature drive along the ‘Scenic Drive’ in the park.
+The beautiful scenic drive road is approximately 7.9 miles and it is not a loop.
+You will be turning around to return on the same road.

-As you peruse through the park, you might think there is no life here.
+As you peruse through the park, one might think there is no life here.
 But if you look closely, this place is home to over 100 species of mammals, reptiles, amphibians, and fish; 239 species of birds; over 900 species of plants; and 33 ecological systems.
-(Source: Capitol Reef Park brochure)
+(Source: Capitol Reef Park brochure).
+You will notice the trees scattered throughout different areas of the park as well.
+The trees are why visiting Utah in the Fall makes it so stunning, because of the changing leaf colors.

 Chimney Rock

 The magical place of this land is truly mesmerizing.
-It has the potential to leave you speechless.
+Because it has the potential to leave you speechless.
 There is a short trail in this area of Hickman Bridge that takes you to an overlook with incredible views.
+In my opinion, this particular stop is one of the parks prettiest because of the photo opportunities.

 “…the light seems to flow or shine out of the rock rather than to be reflected from it.”-Clarence Dutton, geologist and early explorer of Capitol Reef, 1880s.

-This is a mare sneak peek of what we saw here today.
-There is still much more to explore in this unique and interesting national park.
-If you’re an avid hiker, there is an abundance of trails.
+This is a mare sneak peek of what we saw on our visit here.
+Because there is still much more to explore here, we look forward to returning again one day.
+There is an abundance of trails, which is why you’d love it here if you’re an avid hiker.
 Here are a few more must-see points of interest:

 - Hiking: